99 Key Skills for a Resume (Best List of Examples for All Jobs)

 Beside a basic security training, you also need to complete a commissioned security officer training.
 It covers firearms use as well as state law regulations.
 Only then you can apply for a necessary license.

-Pro Tip: If you want to get certified, but you don’t know where to start, take a look at this guide on professional security officer education programs.
+Pro Tip: If you want to get certified, but you don’t know where to start, take a look at this guide on professional security officer education programs .

 Not happy about your security officer resume certifications section?
 Find out more here: How to List Certifications on a Resume: Guide (+20 Examples)

-Your skills is what will convince the recruiter you can intervene in case of criminal conduct.
+6. How to Put Skills on a Security Officer Resume Your skills is what will convince the recruiter you can intervene in case of criminal conduct.

 How to list your security officer abilities so that they reflect all aspects of your professional self?

-Combine both technical abilities and soft skills.
+Combine both technical abilities and soft skills .

 But don’t just randomly list every skill you can think of.
 Tailor them to the job ad.